 At the end of each month is a set of questions constructed to look back on the last four weeks as a collective whole.
 You can define “the last four weeks” however you want: maybe you complete your list on the first of each month or maybe you just jump in whenever you can.
 Maybe you reflect on the full or new moon.
 Do what works for you.

 Maybe you share and talk through your lists with a friend or partner.
 Maybe you develop your own ritual surrounding self-reflection (lighting a candle or a stick of special incense).
 Maybe you do it outside or at dinner, or at the park.
 Maybe it is spontaneous.
 Maybe it’s written down; maybe spoken aloud.

 I do think it’s helpful to flip ahead to the prompts as you start your month to have them in the back of your mind as you go about your weeks . . . or if the prompts of a sequential month don’t feel right, skip ahead.
 The goal here is just to set aside time for weekly and monthly reflection, however that works best for you; it’s a reminder to notice something you might not otherwise and readjust your framing.

-Choosing the way you observe, reflect on, and document what’s going on at present is a reminder: you are in control of your narrative.
 Call out the small moments that add meaning to your life, that fill you up on a deeper level, and seek out more of those experiences.
 This is the truest, most timeless form of self-care.
 It costs nothing other than your attention, asking that you live with your eyes open.